-SINU Acting Vice Chancellor, Donald Malasa and Telekom CEO, Loyley Ngira signed a contract on June 19th for Telekom to supply and install/commission a Phase 2 of fibre reticulation system on Kukum Campus.
+SINU Acting Vice-Chancellor, Donald Malasa and Telekom CEO, Loyley Ngira signed a contract on June 19th for Telekom to supply and install/commission a Phase 2 of fibre reticulation system on Kukum Campus.

-Furthermore, the installation will also put SINU in a better position to experience new high speed internet services when the proposed submarine cable lands in the country.
-SINU is already on fibre connection with Solomon Telekom.
+Furthermore, the installation will also put SINU in a better position to experience new high-speed internet services when the proposed submarine cable lands in the country.
+SINU is already on a fibre connection with Solomon Telekom.
 In addition, Kukum, Ranadi and Panatina (DFL) campuses are already interconnected via fibre.
 The School of Education and Humanities (Panatina Campus) will be connected to fibre when the new 3-storey complex now under construction at the campus is completed.

 Each party had agreed to work together to support SINU in its endeavour to improve ICT services to enhance teaching and learning at the university